jimbobbennett/co2sensor/README.md

     This creates the certificate with the name `MqttAppSamplesCA` and  provisioner `MqttAppSamplesCAProvisioner` - you can change these if you want.
 You will be asked for a password.

-1. Once you have the root CA, generate a certificate for the sensor app:
+1. Once you have the root CA, generate a certificate:

     ```bash
     step certificate create sensor-cert sensor-cert.pem sensor-cert.key --ca .step/certs/intermediate_ca.crt \